1 + 1

 You can still copy/paste these blocks, but you’ll get the entire code block, not just the contents.

-We will use callouts to set off a less important aside:
+I will use callouts to set off a less important aside:

 You really should learn how to use Markdown as you will use it the whole semester, and hopefully for the rest of your life.